 PLEASE PRINT ALL INFORMATION

-Quarter: □ Summer 20
+Semester: □ Fall □ Winter □ Spring □ Summer 20

 Course: Exam Date & Time:

-Exam Time limit:hours + minutes
+Exam Time limit:hours +minutes

-Is this class Distance Learning? [∃Yes □No
+Is this class Distance Learning? ☐ Yes ☐ No

-g for the entire, or any part of, the examents of the examents of the exam session in the special instruction of the exam session in the special instruction of the special instruction
+Do you need in-person monitoring for the entire, or any If YES, please explain what part of the exam session

-Do you only need exam distribution on and collection?
-Yes No
+Do you only need exam distribution and collection? \square Y 'es □ No

 Instructor: Phone:

 Email:

-Date/Time by which the exam shoul ld be returned toinstructor:
+Date/Time by which the exam should be returned to instruct or:

-ned to you through your campus mailbox in RG 2 [.] e course is DL, unless otherwise noted in the spe
+Please note that the exam will be returned to you through your car through the campus courier if the course is DL, unless other

-□ Scantron (please select ty □ 882E (green) testing (please check all that apply): pe needed) □ F-288 (red) □ 3042 (blue) ase specify):
+Supplies needed by students for testing (please check at ☐ Scantron (please select type needed) ☐ 882E (green) ☐ F-288 (red) ☐ Blue Book ☐ Other (please specify): □ 3042 (blue)

-□ Nothing □ Notes e during testing (please check all that appl □ Scratch Paper □ Book se specify):
+Items students are allowed to use during testing (please ☐ Nothing ☐ Notes ☐ Scratch Paper ☐ Calculator ☐ Other (please specify): □ Book ,

 Any special instructions?
 Please note below.

 Instructor Signature: Date:

 Proctor Use Only

 Exam was proctored by: Exam Date:

 Proctor Signature: Time Began:

-Offic e Use Only Time Ended:
+Office Use Only Time Ended:

-Date Request Received: I Date Exams/Materials Received: Date & Time Returned:
+Date Request Received: Date Exams/Materials Received: : Date & Time Returned: